Maker Toolkit World Maker Faire New York 2018

 - Sunday, September 23: 8:00 am – 6:00 pm

 If you arrive onsite and don’t know your Check-In Station, bring your Project # to the Maker Service Center at the 111th Street entrance.
 We will direct you.

 The Maker Service Center will:

-- be able help all lost Makers locate their area and Check In Station
+- be able to help all lost Makers locate their Area and Check In Station

 - provide carts to help you load-in/load-out

 - answer any questions you may have including Maker ticketing questions

 Area Managers: Each area of Maker Faire will have a designated Area Manager and Check In Station where you will check in on your arrival day.
 Your Area Manager will be available to answer any questions and assist you with your set up.
 Your Check In Station will have their contact information in case a need arises.